byuksektepe/QATestCucumberSeleniumApple/README.md

 ```
 ### Execute Tests Using Maven

 Command Prompt/Power Shell (Windows OS) or Open terminal (for MAC OSX) or and navigate to the project directory type ```mvn clean test``` command to run features.
-With this command it will invoke the default Edge Chrome and will execute the tests.
+With this command it will invoke the default Chrome and will execute the tests.

 - To run features on specific browser use, ```mvn test "-Dbrowser=<browser_name>"``` browser_name can be one of following but make sure that browser’s driver file are present and specified in system variable.
 Like "chrome", "firefox", "edge" and "safari".